ooloi-labs/okf-docs/docs/content/content-api/content-apis-overview.md

 * Data Modification

 ## Validation/Error Handling
-This section of the content APIs deals with access validation and error handling.
-It checks who and under what circumstances can the data be viewed, modified or basically a specific action can be performed.
-Additionally, it is responsible for error handling in case of unauthorised access.
+This section of the content APIs focuses on access validation and error handling.
+It determines who can view or modify the data, or perform specific actions, and under what circumstances.
+Additionally, it handles errors in cases of unauthorized access.
 This section is divided into 4 parts:
 * General Access Validation
 * Document Exists Check